 The objective of the Governing Board in recent periods has been to achieve a total level of restricted and unrestricted reserves sufficient to enable the Academy Trust to meet one month's salaries and services costs.
-The current level of reserves does not achieve this, having been diminished by the £125,000 contributed to the fire remediation and roof refurbishment works completed during the year.

 Investment policy

 The Governing Board ensures all monies are in the appropriate investment accounts at the bank.
 These are used to maintain good cash flow over the year.
 The Board do not consider it necessary to have a formal investment policy at this time.